aceman23/TheGoLiveChecklistforCoders/README.md

 # 🚀 The Go-Live Checklist
-> A comprehensive production-readiness guide for modern web development.
+> A comprehensive production-readiness guide for developers, vibe coders, and AI agents.

 This repository contains a standardized checklist to ensure that web projects are accessible, SEO-optimized, legally compliant, and technically sound before hitting production.